Sola Aoi: International exposure

 Aoi's high profile in China has also led to controversy, exemplified by the taunts and insults directed towards her because of her plea in September 2012 for a peaceful solution to the Senkaku Islands dispute between Japan and China.
 In May 2013, a "culture war" ensued when a work of calligraphy created by Aoi as a guest promoting a theme park in Ningbo, China in April 2013 was reportedly auctioned for $95,000.
 A government-backed newspaper called the calligraphy "childish", her fans supported her, and many considered the auction simply a publicity stunt by the theme park.

 On May 5, 2012, it was reported that Aoi would be debuting in South Korea as a singer and actress and would be cast in a future Korean movie, titled Vacance.
 She continued to work as an actress in small roles including a small cameo appearance in the Chinese sex comedy Naked Ambition 2.
 She also appeared in the 2014 Thai romantic comedy Ai Fai..
 Thank You Love You.

-On January 3, 2018, Aoi announced her marriage to musician DJ Non and on December 12, 2018 she announced pregnancy with her first child.
-On May 1, 2019, Aoi gave birth to twin boys.

-Collaboration Brands
+Brand collaborations

-In 2022, Sola Aoi was named as the WE88 Global Brand Ambassador for 2022/23 to promote and boost the brand’s presence across Asia.
+In 2022, Sola Aoi was named as the WE88 Global Brand Ambassador for 2022/23 to promote and boost the brand's presence across Asia.

 In December 2022, Sola Aoi collaborated with a Malaysian rapper, singer, songwriter, filmmaker and actor Namewee as the main female lead in a music video, "Someone Else's Wife" (Chinese: 別人的老婆).

+Personal life

+On January 3, 2018, Aoi announced her marriage to musician DJ Non, and on December 12, 2018 she announced her pregnancy with her first child.
+She gave birth to twin boys on May 1 of the following year.